juanborgesv/100-Days-Of-Android-Development/log.md

 **Today's Progress:** QueryUtils Class is finished, it queries an url provided and fetch the data expected, also modified the Story class adding a String called url that will store a link that will allow the user access the full story when it clicks on the story item of the list.

 **Thoughts:** I did not test the QueryUtils class, it is left to create the loader that is going to call the QueryUtils method.
 At first it will request data from a constant url in order to test that everything works, then start modifying the query url in order to request data for what the user wants.

+## Day 50: September 4, 2018
+**Today's Progress:** I have not finished the project, I had some problems loading the Url request in the web browser using Chrome and Safari, so I practice the Uri and Uri.Builder to build the desired Query Url.
+Then I started the last course of Android Basics called Data Storage, learned how process data in a database using SQLite through the Terminal, create a table, how it is structured, how to insert, read, update and delete data.

+**Thoughts:** It is really important to know how to handle persistant data from your apps, because all this time every app that I have done uses data that lasts as long as the activity does, I picked an old project, the BasketBall App that I did a while ago and when the device is rotated the data it is lost.
+So little things like this can affect your app a lot and it is an essential to be prepared to handle this challenges.